Trump and jobs: A running fact check

 On Dec.
 6, after meeting with Trump, SoftBank founder Masayoshi Son pledged to invest $50 billion and create 50,000 jobs.

-What Trump says: The president immediately claimed credit, tweeting, "Masa said he would never do this had we not won the election!"
+What Trump said: The president immediately claimed credit, tweeting, "Masa said he would never do this had we not won the election!"

 The facts: Before the election, SoftBank (SFTBF)and the government of Saudi Arabia said they were forming a $100 billion fund to invest in tech companies around the world.
 Son told The Wall Street Journal that the money he promised to Trump would come from the SoftBank Vision Fund.
 A SoftBank spokesman disputed that Son said the investment would come entirely from the Vision Fund, saying, "it is a commitment from SoftBank."